mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.1-1.9.2/overview/kubernetes/index.md

 Figure 2.
 Choose Kubernetes or DC/OS

-The creation dialog for Kubernetes is straight forward, you simply specify your Kubernetes manifest.
+The creation dialog for Kubernetes is straightforward; you simply specify your Kubernetes manifest.
 In our sample we deliver an `nginx` instance.

 [<img src="/services/spinnaker/0.3.1-1.9.2/img/kube02.png" />](/services/spinnaker/0.3.1-1.9.2/img/kube02.png)